 Legacy Gift in your Will

+When deciding how to divide up your estate, you might wish to consider thinking in ‘shares’ rather than specific cash amounts (e.g. 1%).
 No matter how large or small, each gift can make a significant impact on our mission and ministry and maintaining our spiritual heritage here at St John’s.
 It could enable us to achieve something that we could not normally do.
-You may wish to channel your gift to mission or community projects, to maintenance of the church fabric, to youth work or music, or in some other way.
+Pamela Gooding did just that.
+The gift in her Will enabled us to renovate church cottage.
+You may wish to channel your gift to mission or community projects, to maintenance of the church fabric, to youth work, to music, or in some other way.

 This short film features three inspiring case studies from parish churches where gifts have enabled amazing opportunities for mission – from new church halls, to hiring a youth worker and improving disabled access.

-If you would like to know more about anything raised on this page, including leaving a legacy gift in your Will or a gift in memory of a loved one, please contact our Treasurer [email protected].
+If you would like to know more about anything raised on this page, including leaving a legacy gift in your Will or a gift in memory of a loved one, please contact our Treasurer [email protected]